 Manganese plays a major role in the production of chlorophyll.
 It directly affects the health of the crop and whether a plant reaches maturity or not.
 Manganese deficiency is a widespread problem, but is most often found in sandy soils or in soils with a pH above 6.0.

 Molybdenum acts as a catalyst in nitrate reduction, and in nitrogen transport and utilization within the plant.
-Molybdenum is also associated with disease resistance in plants.
+Moly is also associated with disease resistance in plants.

 Nickel is important in nitrogen metabolism because it is a component of the urease enzyme.
 Without the presence of nickel, urea conversion is impossible.
 It is required in very small amounts, with the critical level appearing to be about 0.1 ppm.